tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

 ## Why Audio is Hard

+When it comes to graphics, different games have different acceptable framerates.
-Graphics usually update at somewhere between 60 and 500 frames per second.
-If the framerate drops below the monitor's refresh rate, you'll continue to see the last rendered frame until the next frame is ready.
-If it's a small frame drop, you might not even notice.
+Most people would consider 60 FPS to look "smooth".
+But even if the framerate dips a little bit below 60 FPS, it's not the end of the world.
+The game will keep displaying the previously rendered frame until the next one is ready.
+If it's a small enough frame drop, the player might not even notice.

-**Audio runs at about 48,000 frames per second.** And if there's a frame drop (in audio this is called a buffer underrun), you'll notice.
+But if your game can't produce audio as quickly as the operating system wants (this is called a buffer underrun), the operating system has no choice but to fill the gaps with silence.
+And the player _will_ notice.

 <figure>
   <audio controls src="normal playback example.ogg"></audio>